pandeydevendra/python_dev/book_exercise/crash_course/info.md

   to string together relatively complex sets of conditional tests to respond appropriately to exactly the kind of situation or information you’re looking for.
 You’ll also learn to use if statements while looping through a list to take specific actions with selected elements from a list.
 #tuple in an immutable list......

+Summary_chapter_05:
+    In this chapter you learned how to write conditional tests, which always evaluate to True or False .
+ You learned to write simple if statements, if - else chains, and if - elif - else chains.
+You began using these structures to identify particular conditions you needed to test and to know when those conditions have been met in your programs.
+You learned to handle certain items in a list differently than all other items while continuing to utilize the efficiency of a for loop.
+You also revisited Python’s style recommendations to ensure that your increasingly complex programs are still relatively easy to read and understand.
+    In Chapter 6 you’ll learn about Python’s dictionaries.
+A dictionary is similar to a list, but it allows you to connect pieces of information.
+You’ll learn to build dictionaries, loop through them, and use them in combination with lists and if statements.
+Learning about dictionaries will enable you to model an even wider variety of real-world situations.

+Summary_chapter_06: